forta-network/docs/docs/index.md

 ### init

 Using the `forta-agent init` command, you can quickly initialize a Forta Agent Javascript project inside of the current working directory.
-The starter project includes some default configuration files as well as an example agent implementation with unit tests.
-A keyfile will also be generated for you and placed in the _~/.forta_ folder.
+The starter project includes some default configuration files as well as an example agent implementation.
+A keyfile will also be generated for you and placed in the ~/.forta folder if it does not already exist.
 You will be prompted to enter a password that will be used to encrypt the keyfile.
-This keyfile will be used later when publishing your agent.
+This keyfile will be used later when publishing your agent

 Options: